-Tears emerge from your lacrimal glands, which are under your eyelids and above your eyes.
-They spread across the surface of your cornea and drain from your eyes through tear ducts in the corners of your eyelids.
+Tears emerge from your lacrimal glands, which are under your upper eyelids and above your eyes.
+They spread across the surface of your cornea and drain from your eyes through tear ducts in the corners of your lower eyelids.

 Then, they drain down your nose and mix with mucus.
 That's why you get a stuffy nose while crying and why your nose sometimes feels less clogged after a good cry.

 One person produces 15 to 30 gallons of tears per year.

 Tears exist to protect and nourish our eyes, shielding them from debris, viruses, and bacteria.
 Every time you blink, your tears are helping you hydrate and clean your eyes.

 The water in tears keeps your eyes moist and healthy.
 It contains minerals and vitamins that nourish and boost the cell function of the surface of your eye, the epithelium.

 Although tears look like they’re mostly made of water, they’re quite complex.
 Our tears are made of three layers, all of which have a specific purpose:

 - The mucous layer, which attaches the tear to the eye.
 Without this layer, you may get dry spots on the surface of your eye.
 The drier your eyes, the more likely you will develop eye infections.

 - The aqueous layer, which is responsible for hydrating your eye, protecting your cornea, and keeping bacteria out.
 It’s the thickest and saltiest layer.